SeanC2222/Remove-SteamWhatsNew/Readme.md

 3) Find "SeanC2222" in the certificate listings (SECURITY RISK: Don't touch other certs)
 4) Click on it, and find the red 'X' along the command bar above the list.
 5) Follow the prompts

-## (Optional) Create the Shortcut

-Now that the certificate is trusted, and you have an execution policy that requires signed scripts, run the `Create-Shortcut.ps1` script through your shell:

-Execute the `Create-Shortcut.ps1` script.
-A new shortcut should appear called `Steam.lnk` (or just `Steam` if extensions are hidden).

-At this point, you should be able to just double click on the shortcut to run the `startup.ps1` helper.

-## (Optional) Test the Utility (`startup.ps1`)

-From any shell with the not-`Restricted` and not-`Undefined` execution policies, execute the `startup.ps1` script.

-This should shutdown any running steam process, and invoke the `Remove-SteamWhatsNew` module with default configurations.

-# To use Remove-SteamWhatsNew:

-Steps)
-1) Open PowerShell
-2) Run `Import-Module .\RemoveSteamWhatsNew.ps1`
-3) Run `Remove-SteamWhatsNew`<br>
-Optional Parameters:<br>
-    `-SetNoVerifyInStartup $false`, Tries to set the Startup shortcuts to not verify the files if Steam boots on Windows startup<br>
-    `-SteamLocation {Path to Steam directory}`, Steam's location if it's a nonstandard install location <br>
-    `-TargetClass {Steam CSS class to target}`, Overrides the hardcoded CSS class name<br>
-    `-TargetFile {Path to Steam css file to backup and modify}`, Overrides the hardcoded CSS file location